Sign in

 2. Evaluate Surface Quality

-Ensure that the mirror meets the required surface flatness specifications.
-Higher flatness values typically result in lower distortion and better optical performance.
+It's important to confirm that the mirror aligns with your required surface flatness criteria.
+Higher flatness values generally lead to reduced distortion and enhanced optical performance.

 3. Choose the Right Material